Terry Venables: Managerial style and reputation

-According to Luke Ginnell, writing for football magazine FourFourTwo, Venables' career "arguably promised more than it delivered," and he was dubbed the "False Messiah" by sports writer Mihir Bose.
+According to Luke Ginnell, writing for football magazine FourFourTwo, Venables' career "arguably promised more than it delivered", and he was dubbed the "False Messiah" by sports writer Mihir Bose.
 The Times described Venables as a "wide boy with a history of trouble off the pitch".
 According to Richard Williams, "those who distrusted Venables were shouted down by those who had actually played under him, and who regard him—with rare unanimity—as possessing one of this country's very few exceptional football intellects."
 Writing for The Observer in 2004, Bill Borrows questioned why Venables, "who has won so little and failed at so much," was "considered by his peers to be 'synonymous with success'."
 Borrows wrote, "He has lost a couple of big games on penalties and even led Spurs to third in the League.
 But, in truth, his record isn't good enough, certainly when compared to the best managers, such as Brian Clough."

-Venables described himself as a "players' man", who gave players freedom off the pitch and defended them if they were criticised in the media.
-He was reluctant to praise players during his half-time team talks so as to avoid complacency, and felt it was important to keep his words brief and the tone light-hearted so players could take on board key points and remain in good spirits for the second half.

 Personal life

-Terry married Christine McCann, a dressmaker, in 1966.
+Venables married Christine McCann, a dressmaker, in 1966.
 They had two daughters before divorcing in 1984.
 He met his second wife Yvette Bazire in 1984, in his father's pub in Chingford, Greater London.
-She accompanied him to Barcelona when he was appointed as their manager and they married in 1991.
+She accompanied him to Barcelona when he was appointed their manager and they married in 1991.
 She managed his Kensington dining club, Scribes West, for seven years.
 He sold it in 1997.

 Business interests

-One of his first business ventures was to open a tailors in the West End of London, along with Chelsea teammates George Graham and Ron 'Chopper' Harris; the business proved unsuccessful and eventually filed for bankruptcy.
+One of his first business ventures was to open a tailors in the West End of London, along with Chelsea teammates George Graham and Ron "Chopper" Harris; the business proved unsuccessful and eventually filed for bankruptcy.